caffix/pipeline/README.md

 It would be helpful to have the ability to monitor stage and task performance such as how long each is taking to execute, the number of Data instances processes, the number of successes and failures, etc.

-### Stage and Task Retries

-It could be useful to have optional retries for stages and tasks.

-### Messaging to Stages and Tasks

-It could be helpful to support event-driven communication between tasks.
-This could allow Data to be sent to specified stages.

 ### Task Implementations for Common Use Cases

 This pipeline implementation is very abstract, which allows users to perform nearly any set of steps.
 Currently, users must implement their own tasks.
 Some tasks are very common and the project could build support for such activities.
 For example, executing a script pulled from a Git repo.